 In addition to experience, you’ll also want to look into what specific qualifications your potential employees have.
 This will help ensure that the people who are working for your business have a good idea of how to do their job well – which is crucial in any company environment.
 Make sure that you ask every candidate about their diploma or degree and what they studied.
 If it’s a specific kind of software or hardware that your company uses frequently, make sure to ask about certification in those applications.

 When looking for IT professionals to work for your new business, the experience and qualifications they have are key factors to take into consideration.
 Make sure to remember what each potential candidate says about themselves – as well as contact their previous employers to check the references they give.
 This will help you determine what kind of knowledge they have.
 If an applicant tells you that they don’t have a diploma, but have been working in the IT field for years, see if they can provide some online or printed references from past employers.

 The Right Technical Skills Matter More Than Qualifications

 It’s common for people who are looking to start an IT business to think that they need someone with years of experience and extensive education in the field to make the best candidates.
-While that’s not necessarily untrue, many candidates have important skills even if they don’t have extensive credentials or a long resume – so you’ll want to take technical skills into account along with experience and qualifications.
+While that’s not necessarily untrue, many candidates have important skills even if they don’t have extensive credentials or a long resume – so you’ll want to take technical skills into account with the help of a coding assessment tool, along with experience and qualifications.